3 semester credit hours

 Lecture contact hours: 2; Lab contact hours: 3

 Prerequisite: BMI 5300 or Consent of instructor

 This foundational course focuses on analyzing health informatics competencies, role, and scholarship as the foundation for scholarly practice at the doctoral level.
 The foundations of science and scientific inquiry are explored including the epistemological and ontological bases for scientific methods, theory, and knowledge.
 Sources of evidence, theory, and knowledge for health informatics practice are analyzed.
 Evidence based practice, leadership, innovation/change, inter-professional collaboration/teams, and quality and safety, are introduced as fundamental components of health informatics practice.
-Practice inquiry is investigated as a means of guiding science based practice.
+Implementation science is investigated as a means of guiding science-based practice.

 Upon successfully completing this course, students will: